lucymonie/notes-learning/03-june-2017/innerjoin-outerjoin.md

 | (null)         | (null)         | (null)         | film0005       | Groundhog Day            | 101         |

-#### Cross join
+### Cross join
 This is the third rail of joins - beware!
-It gets you a [cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) of the two tables you've selected, which means every row connected without fear or favour to every row in the other table at least once.
+It gets you a [cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) of the two tables you've selected, which means every row from one table is combined with every row in the other table at least once.
 So it gets big and unweildy quickly.
-There's an interesting [Stackoverflow post](https://stackoverflow.com/questions/219716/what-are-the-uses-for-cross-join) about it.
+There's an [Stackoverflow post](https://stackoverflow.com/questions/219716/what-are-the-uses-for-cross-join) that discusses when you might use these - the broadest seemed to be that you would start with every possible combination and use conditions to narrow the data down to what you wanted.

-#### Other types of joins
+### Other types of joins
 To return all films with no corresponding director:

 ``` sql